getcarina/getcarina.com/_best-practices/container-design-philosophy.md

   explore the *references* collection.
 * For discussions of key ideas, recommendations of useful methods and tools, and general good advice, explore the *best-practices* collection.

+## About the author

+Mike Metral is a Product Architect at Rackspace.
+You can follow him in GitHub at https://github.com/metral and at http://www.metralpolis.com/.